dvelazquez1282/netberry-tasks-manager/README.md

 - Implemente a privilege services (methods by profile and by specific privilege)
 - Add noty plugin for message notifications (success operation and erros)
 - Manage the token expiration
+- Create or use a generic component for tables
+- Implement Pagination, filters, ordering (we could create a abstract service for all tables)